Ershadh/New-Methodology-for-Multipath-Parameter-Estimation/README.md

 ## Cluster Identification Algorithm
 ![CIA](CIA.JPG)

-The results presented here form a subset of the proposed overall findings presented in the paper.
+These results form a subset of the proposed overall findings presented in the paper.